 In the past VA loans typically limited the allowed loan amount size a borrower could get approved for.
 This limit would mirror the conforming loan limit, which is currently set to

-$548,250 $647,200 for 2022 in most parts of the country.
+$548,250 $726,200 for 2023 in most parts of the country.
 However, with the new Blue Water Navy Vietnam Veterans Act recently signed by the President, the loan limits in the past are now lifted.
 This is especially good for Veterans living in more expensive high-cost locations as it expands their options.
+Many lenders now offer 100% VA loans up to $4mil.

 Please note, the elimination of loan limit caps does not assume Veterans can/will qualify for unlimited loan amounts.
 Buyers must still qualify based on their, credit, debt to income ratios (DTI) just the same as other mortgage programs.
 Additionally, Vets using their VA loan benefits for a 2nd or 3rd time could still have imposed loan limits.